polterguy/polterguy.github.io/tutorials/hyperlambda-hello-world/index.md

-**Notice** - You can of course use your favourite IDE or text editor to edit your Hyperlambda, but the Dashboard's Hyperlambda editor happens to have very good Hyperlambda support, such as auto completion, syntax highlightning, etc, etc, etc - So it's probably easier to use the Dashboard Hyperlambda editor.
+**Notice** - You can of course use your favourite IDE or text editor to edit your Hyperlambda, but the Dashboard's Hyperlambda editor happens to have very good Hyperlambda support, such as auto completion, syntax highlightning, etc - So it's probably easier to use the Dashboard Hyperlambda editor.

 * [Continue to database CRUD operations](/tutorials/database-crud-operations)